 An advertiser can use CPV to target specific demographics.
 While CPV is a common way to get an app noticed, it is not always effective if it’s not well targeted.

 Cost Per Action (CPA) is the amount an advertiser pays when a user completes an action they defined as valuable to their campaign objectives.

 These actions could be anything from making a purchase to filling out a registration form or simply clicking on an ad.

-This model works well if your mobile app has campaigns that need specific user actions performed within them before generating revenue.
+Therefore, this model works well if your mobile app has campaigns that need specific user actions performed within them before generating revenue.

 Mobile Ad Targeting